Function

 Guidance

-At this stage, a first draft of the clinical development plan (CDP) to generate safety and efficacy data supporting the TPP of the investigational TB vaccine should be prepared.
+At this stage, a first draft of the CDP to generate safety and efficacy data supporting the TPP of the investigational TB vaccine should be prepared.
 For more information on CDP refer to the introduction of function ‘clinical development and operations

 Stage